Surgery

 Helpful Resources Heading link

-- The NRMP Publishes a survey of Residency Program Directors.
+- The NRMP publishes a survey of Residency Program Directors.
 This report examines the factors program directors use to select applicants to interview and rank.
 Data are reported for 22 specialties and the transitional year in the Main Residency Match.
-It can be found HERE.

 - Having difficulty deciphering this information?
 Contact your Student Affairs Career Advisor on your campus!!!